RadCloudSplat: Scatterer-Driven 3D Gaussian Splatting with Point-Cloud Priors for Radiomap Extrapolation: RadCloudSplat Framework

 \subsection{Relaxed-Mean Reparameterization for Key Virtual Scatters Positions Extraction}

 \textbf{Initial formulation: }Identifying key virtual scatterers in RM can be initially expressed as a geometric problem.
-The scatterer positions \( \{\bm{\mu}_n^{\text{rad}}\}_{n=1}^N \) should represent a subset of the raw point cloud \( \hat{P}_{\text{raw}} \), while satisfying constraints that enforce proximity to the base station (BS) and reduce noise interference.
-Formally, this can be expressed as:
+The scatterer positions \( \{\bm{\mu}_n^{\text{rad}}\}_{n=1}^N \) should represent a subset of the raw point cloud \( \hat{P}_{\text{raw}} \), while satisfying radio-propogation-related constraints.
+Formally, this can be expressed as

-Here, \( \hat{P}_N \) is an intermediate subset of \( \hat{P}_{\text{raw}} \), constraint (\ref{findc1}) ensures that the selected scatterers are derived from the original point cloud, preserving environmental features captured by the LiDAR sensor, constraint (\ref{findc2}) enforces that the final scatterer positions \( \{\bm{\mu}_n^{\text{rad}}\}_{n=1}^N \) remain close to \( \hat{P}_N \), mitigating the impact of noise in the raw point cloud, and constraint (\ref{findc3}) prioritizes scatterers closer to the BS, as they contribute to dominant signal paths, such as line-of-sight (LoS) and strong non-line-of-sight (NLoS) reflections.
+Here, \( \hat{P}_N \) is an intermediate subset of \( \hat{P}_{\text{raw}} \), constraint (\ref{findc1}) ensures that the selected scatterers are derived from the original point cloud, preserving environmental features captured by the LiDAR sensor, constraint (\ref{findc2}) enforces that the final scatterers' positions \( \{\bm{\mu}_n^{\text{rad}}\}_{n=1}^N \) remain close to \( \hat{P}_N \), mitigating the impact of noise in the raw point cloud, and constraint (\ref{findc3}) prioritizes scatterers closer to the BS, as they contribute to dominant signal paths, such as LoS and strong NLoS reflections.

-While this geometric formulation provides an intuitive starting point, it does not explicitly account for the relationship between scatterer positions and RSS predictions.
-The ultimate goal of RM is to identify scatterer positions \( \{\bm{\mu}_n^{\text{rad}}\}_{n=1}^N \) and other scatterer parameters that minimize the error in predicting RSS values at target locations.
-To optimize for RSS prediction, we reformulate the problem as minimizing a loss function \( \ell(\cdot, \cdot) \) between the predicted RSS \( \hat{\bm{y}}_l \) and the ground truth RSS \( \bm{y}_l^{\text{GT}} \) collected at locations \( l \in \mathbb{L}_k \):
+While this geometric formulation provides an intuitive starting point, it does not explicitly account for the relationship between scatterers' positions and RSS predictions.
+The ultimate goal of RM is to identify scatterers' positions \( \{\bm{\mu}_n^{\text{rad}}\}_{n=1}^N \) and other scatterers' parameters that minimize the error in predicting RSS values at target locations.
+To optimize for RSS prediction, we reformulate the problem as minimizing a loss function \( \ell(\cdot, \cdot) \) between the predicted RSS \( \hat{\bm{y}}_l \) and the ground truth RSS \( \bm{y}_l^{\text{GT}} \) collected at locations \( l \in \mathbb{L}_k \)

-where \( \hat{\bm{y}}_l\) will be produced by the RadSplatter rendering representing by (\ref{eq:3dgsRSS}) with RadSplatter attributes $\bm{\Phi}_{\text{rad}} $ as will be illustrated in Section \ref{sec:Synthesis}.
+where \( \hat{\bm{y}}_l\) will be produced by the RadCloudSplat rendering representing by (\ref{eq:3dgsRSS}) with RadCloudSplat attributes $\bm{\Phi}_{\text{rad}} $ as will be illustrated in Section \ref{sec:Synthesis}.